RickKotlarz/SC-200/README.md

 <br/> Bold + Italitcs ***initiatives***
 <br/> [Basic writing and formatting syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 <br/> :computer:	Read the referenced URL for additional information :computer: <br/>

+---

+Notes that need to be organized
+- Defender Advanced Hunting pane has access up to 30 days of logs
+- When hunting Entra ID sign-in logs using KQL, the table names are different based on where you access the logs.
+Defender Threat Hunting table: AADSignInEventsBeta, Sentinel table: SigninLogs.
+   - The [AADSignInEventsBeta](https://learn.microsoft.com/en-us/defender-xdr/advanced-hunting-aadsignineventsbeta-table) table is currently in beta and is being offered on a short-term basis to allow you to hunt through Microsoft Entra sign-in events.
+Customers need to have a Microsoft Entra ID P2 license to collect and view activities for this table.
+All sign-in schema information will eventually move to the IdentityLogonEvents table.
+- Defender for Identity sensors:
+  - Agentless for endpoints
+  - Domain Controller sensors monitor domain domain controller traffic
+  - AD FS / AD CS sensors monitor network traffic and authentication

+- [Lateral Movement Paths (LMPs)](https://learn.microsoft.com/en-us/defender-for-identity/understand-lateral-movement-paths) Defender for Identity LMPs are visual guides that help you quickly understand and identify exactly how attackers can move laterally inside your network.

+- [EmailAttachmentInfo](https://learn.microsoft.com/en-us/defender-xdr/advanced-hunting-emailattachmentinfo-table) This table within the advanced hunting schema is populated by and contains information about attachments on emails processed by Microsoft Defender for Office 365 (MDO).

+- [DeviceProcessEvents](https://learn.microsoft.com/en-us/defender-xdr/advanced-hunting-deviceprocessevents-table) This table in the advanced hunting schema contains information about process creation and related events.
+It's populated via  Microsoft Defender for Endpoint.

+Entra ID protections
+ - Risky Users
+ - Risky Sign-ins
+ - Risky Apps